International Day of Women and Girls in Science

 • All job advertisements are published on the international platform European Women in Mathematics.

-• Click here to go to the "Women in Science"-website of the Faculty of Mathematics.
+• To the "Women in Science"-web page of the Faculty of Mathematics.

 Faculty of Physics

-• The Faculty of Physics is actively participating in relevant programmes, such as "Frauen in der Technik (FIT)" and the initiatives of the University of Vienna to encourage women to enrol on a degree programme in Physics.
+• The Faculty of Physics is actively participating in relevant programmes, such as “Frauen in der Technik (FIT)” and initiatives of the University of Vienna.

-• Click here to go to the "Women in Science"-website of the Faculty of Physics.
+• To the "Women in Science"-web page of the Faculty of Physics.

 Faculty of Chemistry

-• At the Faculty of Chemistry, the share of female academics is currently 40 %.
+• At the Faculty of Chemistry, the share of female academics is currently 39.2 %; the share of female students is 54.5 %.

-• Click here to go to the "Women in Science"-website of the Faculty of Chemistry.
+• To the "Women in Science"-web page of the Faculty of Chemistry.

 Faculty of Earth Sciences, Geography and Astronomy

-• The share of female academics at the Faculty of Earth Sciences, Geography and Astronomy is 38 %.
+• The share of female academics at the Faculty of Earth Sciences, Geography and Astronomy is 38.2 %; the share of female students amounts to 47.4 %.
+86 % of all tenure track professors are women.

-• Click here to go to the "Women in Science"-website of the Faculty of Earth Sciences, Geography and Astronomy.
+• To the "Women in Science"-web page of the Faculty of Earth Sciences, Geography and Astronomy.

 Faculty of Life Sciences